04. Doing the Right Thing, Even When It Costs You

 The North did not relish the thought of out-spoken women, even when they were speaking out against slavery.
 Most abolition groups were dominated by men and the women were allowed more as attendees and helpers.
 The General Association of Congregational Ministers of Massachusetts actually wrote public statements condemning the sisters for such “unwomanly behavior.”

 On May 9, 1837, the sisters attended the first Anti-Slavery Convention of American Women in New York City.
 Not only was this a bold step for abolition, but this was the first time that women’s rights were formally discussed in public including the rights of women of color.
-Although only a handful of African-American women attended, and there were threats of violence to those who attended, leaders such as the Grimké sisters, Lucretia Mott, and Lydia Maria Child walked arm in arm with them to the convention declaring that all women are sisters.
-They saw that the prejudice against people of color, and the sexism all women faced, were part of the larger cause of human rights.
+The records indicate that five Black women attended; Julia Williams of Boston, MA, was one of them.
+There were threats of violence to those who attended especially towards the women of color.
+Leaders such as the Grimké sisters, Lucretia Mott, and Lydia Maria Child deliberately walked arm in arm with the women of color on the way to the convention declaring that all women are sisters.

 This week’s song pick: